GollyTicker/tagesschau-corona-counter/README.md

   You can web-scrape and download all topic descriptions for  specified a time period.

   1. Edit `config.yml` and set `start-date` and `end-date` to the first and last dates for which you want to download the text.
 Please use the format specified in `date-format`.
 Alternatively, you can set `end-date` to `latest` which will download until the last aired show.
-  1. Run `python3 1-download-data.py`
+  1. Run `python3 src/1-download-data.py` (only outside of docker)
-  1. Run `./summarize-topic-lengths.sh` (Linux only) to see how many characters each day's topic description has.
+  1. Run `./src/summarize-topic-lengths.sh` (Linux only) to see how many characters each day's topic description has.
 If some description is suspiciously small or large, perhaps something was scraped and mistaken as the topic description.
   1. View the topic descriptions in the respective files in `data` - i.e. `data/topics-2021.01.15.txt` for `2021.15.01`

+  If you have already downloaded the dataset and want to update the most recent days, then run `download-data-latest.sh`.
+It will download all topics from `start-date` to today (or yesterday if none exists for today).

 ## Dataset
-  It was verified that the download of the topics text succeeds for all dates from `2014.01.01` to `2021.01.22`.
+  It was verified that the download of the topics text succeeds for all dates from `2014.01.01` to `2021.01.29`.
 Expected failure dates are recorded in `config.yml` in `ignore-error-dates`.
 For these dates, en empty text is added automatically.

+## Notes

+  Python is invoked with the `-u` option inside the docker container to provide immediate stdout prints as otherwise the buffering may confuse a user who downloads the data.